 The Grouse Grind on Vancouver’s North Shore

-The Grouse Grind is a well-known hike on the North Shore that begins at the bottom of Grouse Mountain and ends at the top.
-It is a one-way, 2.9-km-long hike with an impressive elevation gain of over 850 metres.
-The trail is a great fitness challenge and a rewarding way to get your exercise.
+The Grouse Grind, known to locals as “Mother Nature’s Stairmaster,” is a well-known hike on the North Shore that begins at the bottom of Grouse Mountain and ends at the top.
+It is a one-way, 2.9-kilometre-long hike with an impressive elevation gain of over 850 metres.
+With a total of 2,830 stair-type steps, the trail is a great fitness challenge and a rewarding way to get your exercise.

 The trail is mostly made up of hard-packed dirt with tree roots, rocks and man-made wooden stairs.
-It is surrounded by trees the whole way, which is pretty much all that hikers see on their treks.
+It’s surrounded by trees the whole way, which is pretty much all that hikers see on their treks.

 Although the Grouse Grind doesn’t offer any viewpoints during ascension, there are a few small open areas to step aside and catch a breath.
 The trail is marked with progression signs that indicate how far hikers have gone, as well as how much of the trail remains to be done.